uvaai/ml2/_schedules/1 Fall 2023/index.md

 in the room, like the group seminars and the exam.
 The schedule for these group seminars can be found on Datanose [here](https://datanose.nl/#course[113607])

-The schedule for the practical assistance hours and lectures that will be held in L0.10 can be found in the "Asking Questions" section below.
+The schedule for the practical assistance hours and quiz/lectures that will be held in L0.11 can be found in the "Asking Questions" section below.

-### Scheduling this period

-This academic year there are many holidays and lecture-free days, in addition to a separate lecture-free week, creating an especially short schedule for period 5.
-This has been somewhat of a challenge while creating the daily schedules and we’ve had to cut some material as a result.

-This means we will cover one or two topics less, and some parts of the schedule will not align as well as we would usually like.
-Specifically for this course, that means there will only be 5 modules, with 5 written assignments.
-The last module will consist of 2 programming notebooks, one of which will be scheduled as part of DPR (usually this would be part of a separate 6th module in a regular schedule).

 ### Deadlines and daily schedules